 Local sixth form and college information:

-Please click here for a list of local sixth forms and colleges with information on their open events
+In the document section of this page you will find a list of the local sixth forms and colleges information on their open events

 Information for Education Providers and Employers

-We welcome local sixth forms, collegs and universities into school to speak to our students about the various educational routes and careers open to them once they leave our care, aged 16
+We welcome local sixth forms, colleges and universities into school to speak to our students about the various educational routes and careers open to them once they leave our care, aged 16

 We are also actively seeking local employers to come into school and speak to our students about life in the “world of work”; different industries and their journeys into them.
-Please click here for our provider access policy for further details.
+Please see above for our provider access policy for further details.